G. David Schine: Later years

 After the hearings, Schine left politics and refused to comment on the episode for the rest of his life, so his view of his relationship with Cohn remains unknown.
 He remained active in the private sector as a businessman and an entrepreneur, working in the hotel, music, and film industries.
 He was for a time a member of the Young Presidents' Organization.
 On October 22, 1957, he married Miss Universe of 1955, Hillevi Rombin of Sweden.
-They had six children, including Frederick Berndt Schine (1962–1996), and were married for nearly 40 years until their deaths in 1996.
+They had six children and were married for nearly 40 years.
 Also in 1957, Schine's father named him head of Schine Enterprises, though in 1963 Schine's father resumed his position as head of the company.
 In 1977, Schine described himself as "retired."

+Television/film/music industry work

 Schine made a cameo appearance as himself on a 1968 episode of Batman.
 Schine was executive producer of the 1971 film The French Connection, which was nominated for eight Academy Awards and won five, including Best Picture.
-In 1977 he produced That's Action!.
+In 1977, he produced the documentary That's Action!.
 Shortly afterwards, Schine was involved with music by The DeFranco Family that achieved Billboard gold and platinum and Cash Box No. 1.
 Schine's company, Schine Music, also provided songs to Lou Rawls and Bobby Sherman, among others.
 A musician himself, Schine had music he composed published.
 He once conducted the Boston Pops Orchestra in place of Arthur Fiedler at a concert celebrating his Harvard University 25th reunion in a performance of Sibelius' Karelia Suite.
 Some of the musicians refused to play for him and one commented later: "That man ruined my father's life.
 No way I was going to play for him."
 Schine's post-production video house in Hollywood, Studio Television Services, handled clients such as HBO, Disney, Orion, and MGM/UA.
 His publicly traded research and development company, High Resolution Sciences, endeavored for years to bring high definition to broadcast television.

+Filmography

 Death

-Schine died on June 19, 1996, at the age of 68, in a private airplane accident in Burbank, California.
-Also dying in the crash were his wife, Hillevi, and their 35-year-old son, Berndt, who was piloting the plane.
+Schine and Hillevi's marriage lasted almost 40 years until their deaths together in 1996 in a private plane accident.
+Schine, 68, and Hillevi, 62, died on June 19, 1996, along with their 34-year-old son Berndt, who was piloting the plane that crashed in Burbank, California.
 They were buried at Westwood Village Memorial Park Cemetery in Los Angeles.